MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 #### Blooms Taxonomy of Learning Model

-I found blooms taxonomy of learning a useful model to keep in mind.
+I found Blooms Taxonomy of Learning a useful model to keep in mind.
 It looks as follows:

 <img class="img-responsive" alt="Blooms Taxonomy of Learning" src="{{ site.url }}/assets/images/mentoring-software-developers-blooms-taxonomy-of-learning-model.jpg">